arnavpadwal/pyshell-reborn/README.md

 # PyShell-Reborn

-NOTE: PyShell-Reborn is a fork of [pyshell](https://github.com/knassar702/pyshell) tool by knassar702.
+NOTE: PyShell-Reborn is a fork of [pyshell](https://github.com/knassar702/pyshell) tool by **knassar702**.
+Since pyshell is no longer maintained, I have taken up its development.
+I extend my thanks to the original author, knassar702, for their contributions.

 **PyShell-Reborn** is a Remote Access Trojan (RAT) that allows for comprehensive control over a victim's device.
 It allows users to create and deploy payloads to remote systems, enabling a command and control interface.